Confined Space Safety | TECH EHS

 Dust

-Dust can accumulate in tight spaces either naturally or because of an activity, such as drilling or grinding.
+Dust can naturally accumulate in confined spaces or result from activities like drilling or grinding.

 Dust accumulation can also raise the risk of a fire or explosion, particularly in areas with poor ventilation.